-Strawberry Lemonade Muffins are always a crowd-pleaser; whip them as an addition to brunch or to take snack time to the next level.
+Strawberry Lemonade Muffins have a soft, tender crumb and a crunchy sugar coating and are aromatic with strawberry, a hint of a vanilla, and a touch of lemon.
+They're always a crowd-pleaser; whip them as an addition to brunch or to take snack time to the next level.

 I’m a breakfast girl through and through, and could happily eat breakfast for breakfast, lunch, and dinner.
 It just makes sense that if I like breakfast I love brunch, because what is brunch but a really hyped up breakfast?
 I’m all in.